-SHL has appealed to Inland Revenue Department challenging the disallowance of expenses on Self-Assessment Income Tax Return of the FY 2072-73 and additional demand of tax Rs.
-2,413,333 made by Large Taxpayers Office for administrative review.
-The management considers no significant obligation that would arise that would be required to be provided for.
-Any tax claim will be directly charged to accumulated profit as per its practice.
+SHL has appealed to Revenue Tribunal challenging the disallowance of expenses on Self-Assessment Income Tax Return for the FY 2072-73, 2073-74 and 2074-75.
+The appeals arise due to an additional income tax demand/claim of Rs.
+2,413,333, Rs.
+4,810,246 and Rs.
+2,059,478 respectively as assessed by the Large Taxpayers Office during their administrative review.
+SHL's management believes that it should not incur a significant financial obligation to the SHL due to these tax claims.
+If any tax claim does arise, such charges would be directly charged to SHL's accumulated profit, in accordance with past practice.

-SHL has appealed to Inland Revenue Department challenging the disallowance of expenses on Self-Assessment Income Tax Return of the FY 2073-74 and additional demand of tax Rs.
-134,155 made by Large Taxpayers Office for administrative review.
-The management considers no significant obligation that would arise that would be required to be provided for.
-Any tax claim will be directly charged to accumulated profit as per its practice.
+Additionally, SHL has also submitted an appeal to Inland Revenue Department for Administrative Review, challenging the disallowance of expenses on Self-Assessment Income Tax Return of the FY 2075-76.
+This appeal is in response to an additional tax demand of Rs.
+2,059,478 made by Large Taxpayers Office during their administrative review.
+The management does not anticipate a significant financial obligation arising from this claim, and any such obligation will be directly charged to accumulated profit, consistent with the SHL's established practice.